 If you are to be a successful coinshooter you must also be an optimistic individual.
 The power of positive thinking is more than just a theory to me….it’s a reality!
 See yourself returning home with valuable, old coins, and you more than likely will.
 Venture out troubled or despondent and you will surely come home empty-handed.
 Not a scientifically proven theory mind you, but one I subscribe to.

 Always be prepared for sudden change.
 What is sudden change?
-It’s an event that happens without warning, offering you only a small window of opportunity to detect and find coins.
+It’s an event that happens without warning, offering you only a small window of opportunity to detect.
 It might be construction work that eliminated the sidewalks in an older section of town, or it might be that heavy rain or downpour that ended the drought.
-It could also be the hurricane that took away two feet of sand at the beach, or a flood that carried with it many inches of topsoil.
-Whatever the sudden change, as a coin hunter you must be alert and be ready to act.
+It could also be the hurricane that took away two feet of sand at the beach, a drained lake or a flood that carried with it many inches of topsoil.
+Whatever the sudden change you must be alert and be ready to reap the potential rewards.

-If I want to find old coins I hunt old sites.
-Pretty stupid comment?
-Absolutely!
-I research, I read and I work hard at finding a site that will potentially offer up old coins.
-I know about those school yards down the street, and I know about the park downtown.
+As stupid as it sounds if I want to find old coins I hunt old sites.
+I research, I read, I talk to people and I work hard at finding a site that will produce old coins.
+I know about those school yards down the street and I know about the park downtown.
 They are not that old and will most likely result in a lot of clad coins.
-Spendable, but not valuable.
-If that’s your cup of tea no problem.
-Go for it and have fund.
-I try to focus on places where people gathered, spent money, and returned, over and over again.
-These are worth my time, and if I come home empty-handed, so be it.
-At least I spent my time anticipating a really old coin, not a clad penny, and no I’m not trying to be a smart ass!
+Spendable yes – valuable no. If however that’s your cup of tea no problem.
+Go for it and have fun.
+I try to focus on old sites where people gathered, spent money, and returned, over and over again.